united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/calculatekpiwithanalytics.md

 9. Connect the function node to the switch node.
 10. Drag a function node from the palette to the flow.
 This function will handle the end of the work-order.
-11. Double-click the function node and set the following code:
+11. Double-click the function node, set the name `workorder-end-handler`, and set the following code:
 ```javascript
 // We produced every product in this order, so let's stop it
 msg.payload = {